shpeki/ParkingManagementSystem/README.md

 # ParkingManagementSystem
-The Parking Management System is in need of a RESTful service to handle the billing of vehicles utilizing the parking services
+The Parking Management System is a RESTful service to handle the billing of vehicles utilizing the parking services